 This post contains affiliate links, meaning if you buy something through one of these links, I may earn a small commission, at no extra cost to you.
 Please read my full disclosure policy for more information.

 Best Time to Visit Miami

 If you’re looking to get active outdoors, the cooler winter months are the best time to visit Miami.
 It’s one of the country’s warmest winter destinations, with temperatures ranging from 60 to 75 degrees F.

 Meanwhile, during the summer, you’ll find the mercury rising to 95 degrees F and beyond.
 With a high level of humidity and intense sun, the heat index often rises above 105 degrees F.

 Though that can be fantastic beach weather, if you’re looking to spend a low-key 24 hours in Miami, it’ll leave you drenched in sweat if your itinerary has you on the go.
 So, plan accordingly: apply sunscreen (at least SPF 30) regularly, and be sure to stay hydrated!

 Planning the Perfect 24 Hours in Miami

 Ready for a whirlwind day exploring the Magic City?
 Here is your guide to the very best things to do if you only have one day to explore Miami.

 Disclaimer: Try as you might; you aren’t going to make it to every spot on this list — nor should you try!
-One of the most beautiful things about Miami is the laid-back lifestyle.
+One of the most beautiful things about Miami is its vibrant lifestyle.
 Although there are countless things to do in Miami, forget about rushing around to try to see them all.